OopsEqualsPanic/security-operations-center/README.md

 ## Reasoning
 I wanted to actually apply my theoretical knowledge and current experience in information technology and cybersecurity to create something that I will keep using daily as I advance in my career.
-Deploying a comprehensive stack for self-hosted technologies is also a great way to monitor, improve, and secure them.

 ## Project Overview